ccb-hms/ccbfold/examples/workshop/README.md

 python step1_generate_colabfold_msa_input.py
 ```

-To actually run the MSA, we create a sbatch script that uses `mmseqs2` with our input `.fasta`:
+To actually run the MSAs, we create a sbatch script that uses `mmseqs2` with our input `.fasta`:

 ```bash
 nano step2_submit_colabfold_msa.sh